grafana/agent/docs/sources/flow/getting-started/migrating-from-prometheus.md

 warnings or errors where the conversion cannot be performed.

-Once the configuration is converted, we recommend that you review the Flow Mode configuration file created, and verify that it is correct before starting to use it in a production environment.
+Once the configuration is converted, we recommend that you review the Flow Mode configuration file created and verify that it is correct before starting to use it in a production environment.

 Furthermore, we recommend that you review the following checklist:

 * The following configurations are not available for conversion to flow mode:
-  `rule_files`, `alerting`, `remote_read`, `storage` and `tracing`.
-Any additional unsupported features are returned as Error[s] during conversion.
+  `rule_files`, `alerting`, `remote_read`, `storage`, and `tracing`.
+Any additional unsupported features are returned as errors during conversion.
-* Check if you are using any extra command line arguments with Prometheus which are not present in your config file.
+* Check if you are using any extra command line arguments with Prometheus that are not present in your configuration file.
 For example, `--web.listen-address`.
 * Metrics exposed by the Flow Mode usually match Prometheus metrics but will use a different name.
 Make sure that you use the new metric names, for example, in your alerts and dashboards queries.
-* Note that the logs produced by the Agent will differ from those produced by Prometheus.
+* The logs produced by Grafana Agent will differ from those produced by Prometheus.
-* Note that the Agent exposes the [Grafana Agent Flow UI][].
+* Grafana Agent exposes the [Grafana Agent Flow UI][].

 [Grafana Agent Flow UI]: {{< relref "../monitoring/debugging/#grafana-agent-flow-ui" >}}